 Read the Facebook Page Terms, then click get started.

 Congratulations, you now have an Artist Facebook Page.

 - Add a profile picture.
 The image size for the Facebook profile picture is 180 pixels by 180 pixels.

 - Add about information.
 This will be some basic information about your art business.
-You will be able to revise it at a later time if need be.
+You will be able to revise it later if need be.
 You can add your blog or website here as well.

 - Like your page.

 - Share some content.
 Share your first post.
-I recommended putting up some content before you start to ask people to follow you.
+I recommended posting some content before you start to ask people to follow you.

 - Add more about info.
-Click About link located on the menu bar located underneath your cover photo.
+Click the About link located on the menu bar underneath your cover photo.